-Whether we're talking skinny tires or fat, the cycling scene in general is active and passionate.
+Whether we're talking skinny tires or fat, the cycling scene, in general, is active and passionate.
 The town itself is home to several bike shops that are excellent places to gear up, get information on rides, and the scoop on trail conditions.
 There are also dedicated coalitions that build and maintain the trails in the area, and their love for their work shows in the pure quality of the trail systems.

 World-Class Biking Events

-Proof of the vibrant scene is the sheer amount of events that happen throughout the Grand Valley in the spring.
+Proof of the vibrant scene is the sheer amount of events that happen throughout Grand Junction in the spring.
 April brings the Fruita Fat Tire Festival and the USA Cycling Collegiate & Para-Cycling National Championships, while May is host to the Grand Junction Off-Road Mountain Bike Endurance Event and Downtown Music Festival.
 That last one is not to be missed—it’s three days of riding, racing, music, food, and activities for riders of all levels as well as the whole family.
 Fall is the perfect time of year to tick a true road cycling event off your bucket list by completing the 41- or 62-mile route through the Colorado National Monument at Tour of the Moon in September.